rainbowdashlabs/sql-java/README.md

 - Text of unknown length -> `TEXT` (~32,700 character)
 - Text which is expected to be large -> `MEDIUMTEXT` (16,777,215 characters) or `LONGTEXT` (4,294,967,295 characters)

-I recommend to take a dive into the documentation.
+I would recommend to take a dive into the documentation.

 An example table to store some coins for a player would look like this: